Welcome to our Governors’ section.

 I am proud to be part of the school and the governing body and wish it continued success.

-I have never been a governor before, but I relish the opportunity to help the school develop and maintain its vision of Faith, Family and Future.
+I have learned a lot as a governor over the past year and I relish the opportunity to help the school to continue developing and maintaining its vision of Faith, Family and Future.
 I've always been impressed by the children at the school and the dedication all staff have in giving the best education and support to the children but also in how they support each other.
 I wish to help the school maintain the feeling of family that runs through it and makes it such a special place to be part of.
+I am especially interested in behaviour of our children and am consistently proud of the way they behave in school and out.
+As behaviour governor, I will strive to maintain the great example our children set for other schools and see how we can help and support those who find school life more challenging.

 I am proud to be part of the school as a teacher, as a parent and now as a governor.